ttadesusi/Data-Science-Professional-Certificate/4. Python for Data Science and AI/README.md

-Chapter 4 (of 9) "Python for Data Science and AI" is in progress
+Chapter 4 (of 9) "Python for Data Science and AI" has been completed See certificate of completion